Brian-Pho/Textbook-Notes/_posts/textbooks/2018-06-01-neuroscience-exploring-the-brain.md

 - The brain seems to employ both mechanisms as it uses a small group of neurons to start the synchronization and then that group acts as the leader.
 - It uses excitatory and inhibitory thalamic neurons to force each individual neuron to conform to the rhythm of the group.
 - We don’t know why the brain has rhythms and what it uses them for.
-- Seizure: the most extreme form of synchronous brain activity.
+- *Seizure*: the most extreme form of synchronous brain activity.
-- Epilepsy: repeated seizures.
+- *Epilepsy*: repeated seizures.
 - Research suggests that some seizures reflect an upset of the delicate balance of synaptic excitation and inhibition in the brain.
 - We can still describe what we cannot explain such as sleep.
-- Sleep: a readily reversible state of reduced responsiveness and interaction with the environment.
+- *Sleep*: a readily reversible state of reduced responsiveness and interaction with the environment.
 - Coma and general anesthesia are not readily reversible so they don’t quality as sleep.
-- REM sleep: when the EEG looks more awake, the body is immobilized, and when dreams occur.
+- *REM sleep*: when the EEG looks more awake, the body is immobilized, and when dreams occur.
-- Non-REM sleep: when the EEG shows large, slow rhythms.
+- *Non-REM sleep*: when the EEG shows large, slow rhythms.
 ![Table 19.1]({{ "/assets/textbooks/neuroscience-exploring-the-brain/table19-1.png" | absolute_url }})
 - William Dement’s description of sleep states
-- Non-REM: an idling brain in a moveable body.
+- *Non-REM*: an idling brain in a moveable body.
-- REM: an active, hallucinating brain in a paralyzed body.
+- *REM*: an active, hallucinating brain in a paralyzed body.
 - REM sleep is dreaming sleep.
 - About 75% of total sleep time is spent in non-REM and 25% is spent in REM.
 ![Figure 19.15]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure19-15.png" | absolute_url }})